 Looking at first glance like an idyllic centuries-old village, this somewhat eccentric development bursts with an eclectic assortment of architectural oddities intended to counter the monotonous architectural trends of the late 20th century.

-In the 1980s, Prince Charles, a committed commentator on matters of modern architecture, expressed concern about the ho-hum and aesthetically lackluster buildings erected in Britain in the previous three decades.
+In the 1980s, then-Prince Charles, a committed commentator on matters of modern architecture, expressed concern about the ho-hum and aesthetically lackluster buildings erected in Britain in the previous three decades.

 Poundbury is eventually expected to be home to around 5,000 people.
 Despite the somewhat twee settlement being regularly derided in architectural circles, it seems that the heir to the throne is not alone in pining for a more picturesque past.
 Since Poundbury properties first went on sale, an adequate number of eager house buyers have been happy to make this architecturally anachronistic village their home and contribute to its undeniable success.